viamrobotics/docs/docs/tutorials/configure-a-camera.md

 ## Introduction

 [Cameras](/components/camera/) are a key component of many applications, such as computer vision and SLAM.
-This tutorial shows you how to connect a webcam.
+This tutorial shows you how to configure a webcam (sometimes called a USB camera) as a component of your robot.

 ## Connect and configure a webcam